 Kalanchoe laciniata is known as Parnabija, Zakhm-e-Hayaat, Malakalli in Ayurvedic, Unani, and Siddha system of medicine respectively.
 It is medicinal plant with succulent leaves, and belong to plant family Crassulaceae, commonly referred as Stonecrop or Orpine family, and Genus Kalanchoe.

-The genus ‘Kalanchoe’ consists of about 125 species of plant found in tropical parts.
+The genus ‘Kalanchoe’ consists of about 125 species of the plant found in tropical parts.
 Previously this genus was divided into three genera (Kalanchoe, Bryophyllum, Kitchingia).
 But now it is recognized as only one genus Kalanchoe.
-Kalanchoe are primarily ornamentals and houseplants.
+Kalanchoe are primarily ornamentals, and houseplants.
 They can be planted in pots.

 Another important medicinal plant belonging to its genus is, Kalanchoe pinnata / Bryophyllum pinnatum (Pattharchatta, cathedral bells) which is used to expel urinary stones.

 It is important to note, Kalanchoe pinnata, and Kalanchoe laciniata are to different species but are used in the same way.
 Also as described in classical texts, species of Kalanchoe viz.
 Kalanchoe lanciniata, Kalanchoe integra, or Kalanchoe pinnata can be equated to the botanical source of Parnabija.

-Parnabija (Parna=leaf; bija=seeds, the naming is due to the fact that plant leaf produces roots and baby plants which becomes independent plants, so the leaf acts as seeds) plant possess diuretic, astringent, and hemostatic properties.
-Due to all these properties they are used in treatment of urinary diseases, bleeding disorders and wound healing.
+Parnabija (Parna=leaf; bija=seeds, the naming is due to the fact that plant leaf produces roots, and baby plants which becomes independent plants, so the leaf acts as seeds) plant possess diuretic, astringent, and hemostatic properties.
+Due to all these properties they are used in the treatment of urinary diseases, bleeding disorders, and wound healing.
 Kalanchoe laciniata is found only in few regions of India.